Kopi Luwak or Civet Coffee

 So, is civet coffee still worth it?
 It’s worthy of being tried, so we won’t stop you if it intrigues you.

-After all, it’s the most expensive coffee in the world — what with it not being produced in the traditional method.
+After all, it’s the most expensive coffee in the world — with it not being produced in the traditional method.

 However, there’s also the question of ethics in how other civets are treated on plantations.